Gary Hall Jr.: The Race Club

-The Race Club is a swimming club founded by Hall and his father, Gary Hall Sr. The club, originally known as "The World Team," was designed to serve as a training group for elite swimmers across the world in preparation for the 2000 Sydney Olympic Games.
+The Race Club is a swimming club founded by Hall and his father, Gary Hall Sr. The club, originally known as "The World Team", was designed to serve as a training group for elite swimmers around the world in preparation for the 2000 Sydney Olympic Games.
 To be able to train with the Race Club, one must either have been ranked in the top 20 in the world the past 3 calendar years or top 3 in their nation in the past year.
-The Race Club included such well known swimmers as Roland Mark Schoeman, Mark Foster, Ryk Neethling, Ricky Busquet and Therese Alshammar.
+The Race Club included such well-known swimmers as Roland Mark Schoeman, Mark Foster, Ryk Neethling, Ricky Busquet and Therese Alshammar.
 They were coached by University of Michigan coach Mike Bottom.

 The Race Club offers various swimming camps, swim clinics, and swimming technique video recording year round for young swimmers at their Islamorada, Florida-based training center.

 Shark attack

 In the summer of 2006, Hall's sister, Bebe Hall, was attacked by a blacktip reef shark near Islamorada, while she and Gary were spearfishing, an attack for which Bebe Hall needed 19 stitches.
 Gary Hall repeatedly punched the shark and his sister shot a spear into it, after which the shark swam off.

+In his post-swimming careers, after being diagnosed with diabetes, he consulted in healthcare focused on diabetes care, and providing market and public relations for the illness, and provided advocacy.